Victor2266/Blender-Expression-Baker/README.md

 # Blender-Expression-Baker
-Save a rest pose, then use any combination of bones + shapekeys to make an expression, then press a button to bake changes to your mesh as new shapekey
+Save a rest pose, then use any combination of bones + shapekeys to make an expression, then press a button to bake changes to your mesh as new shapekey.

+(This simplifies the process of creating expression shape keys when working with a combination of armatures + sculpting)

 # Guide
 1. In the 3D Viewport, press N to open the sidebar.